OndrejGl/tasks4you/README.md

 ## Time analysis

+The whole project took me roughly 6 and half hours to complete.
+I have to admit that I did play with some of the techniques and parameters beyond the assignment, which I am not including in the timing.
-I am ignoring the time needed to setup the conda environment - I used one of my predefined ones
+I am also ignoring the time needed to setup the conda environment - I used one of my predefined ones.

+Following is the breakup of the individual tasks timing.
 - 10 minutes reading and understanding the assignment
 - 20 minutes to write the basic MT script that loads the data and massages them to the format that NLTK likes for BLEU computation
 - 10 minutes adding punctuation filtering